-Current refundings which produce a positive net present value savings should be considered.
-However the savings to be realized should meet certain size criteria to be considered worthwhile.
+- Current refundings.
+Bonds which are currently callable.
+A refinancing should be pursued if total net present value savings of greater than 3% of the refunded debt service and each maturity being refunded has positive NPV savings.
 In general, current refundings should achieve at least \$1 million in net present value savings or \$200,000 in average annual saving.
-If a refinancing opportunity will otherwise be unused savings thresholds may be diminished.

-- Bonds issued after 1986 can only be advanced refunded one time.
+If a refinancing opportunity will otherwise be unused savings thresholds and sizing goals may be diminished. - Advance Refundings.
+Bonds issued after 1986 can only be refunded in advance of the call date (advance refunded) one time.
 It is, therefore, of particular importance that the one opportunity be reserved for situations where the refunding is prudent and warranted.
-The following parameters are suggested for advanced refunding transactions: - o 5% present value savings for bonds refunded within two years of their issuance date and generate net present value savings of at least \$2 million or average annual savings of \$350,000. - o 4% present value savings for bonds refunded that have been outstanding at least two years but less than five, and generate net present value savings of at least \$1.5 million or average annual savings of \$300,000 - o 3% present value savings for bonds refunded more than five years from their issuance date and generate at least \$1.5 million of present value savings or average annual savings of \$250,000 - Forward refunding refer to a refunding in which bonds are sold with a delayed closing that is likely to coincide with a date 90 days prior to the call date of the bonds to be refunded.
+The following parameters are suggested for advanced refunding transactions: - 5% present value savings for bonds refunded within two years of their issuance date and generate net present value savings of at least \$2 million or average annual savings of \$350,000. - 4% present value savings for bonds refunded that have been outstanding at least two years but less than five, and generate net present value savings of at least \$1.5 million or average annual savings of \$300,000 - 3% present value savings for bonds refunded more than five years from their issuance date and generate at least \$1.5 million of present value savings or average annual savings of \$250,000 - The efficiency of the refunding's escrow account's investment earnings relative to the interest expense on the refunded bonds should be considered.
+Where there is greater interest expense on refunded bonds to the call date net of investment income in the escrow than present value savings on the transaction, delaying the refinancing should be considered. - Forward refunding refer to a refunding in which bonds are sold with a delayed closing that is likely to coincide with a date 90 days prior to the call date of the bonds to be refunded.
 This technique allows the transaction to be characterized as a current, as opposed to an advanced, refunding.
 Forward refundings should achieve the same savings levels as advanced refundings.
-As part of the analysis, the cost of the forward premium and its impact on the savings to be achieved should be evaluated. - Synthetic refundings create present value savings by synthetically refunding, but not retiring, outstanding bonds by utilizing derivative structures.
+As part of the analysis, the cost of the forward premium and its impact on the savings to be achieved should be evaluated.

+• Synthetic refundings create present value savings by synthetically refunding, but not retiring, outstanding bonds by utilizing derivative structures.
 Synthetic refundings are often used to produce refundings-type savings for bonds that may not be otherwise refunded (bonds that have already been advance refunded once, for example).
 Synthetic refundings are used in connection with current, advance and forward refundings and should generate an additional 2% NPV savings above the advance refunding threshold unless a traditional financing is not possible because of tax or legal limitations.
 In that case, the advance refunding thresholds will apply.